 There are currently no scheduled departures on our Cycle Morocco trip.
 If you are interested in other trips in the region visit one of the links below.

-Bicycle hire is included in your trip price.
-Please advise your height at time of booking so we can organise a suitable bike.
+2. Bicycle hire is included in your trip price.
+Please advise your height at time of booking that we can ensure a suitable sized bike is arranged.

-Morocco gets very warm in summer (June, July, August) so our leader may opt to shorten or reroute rides to ensure travellers' health and safety is not compromised.
+5. Morocco gets very warm in summer (June, July, August) so our leader may opt to shorten or reroute rides to ensure travelers' health and safety is not compromised.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information